utkubagdas/InterfaceExercise-HW/README.md

-Open a branch with your name and surname in this project copy your scripts folder here and publish your branch would be nice if you add your name to your scripts folder as well
+Open a branch with your name and surname in this project copy your scripts folder here and publish your branch would be nice if you add your name to your scripts folder as well Do not push anything to Master (Main) branch.